|TERM||FULL-TIME LOAD||HALF-TIME LOAD||MAXIMUM LOAD|

 - six credits (for graduate

 - one credit of 700F or 800

 Full-Time Load Definition

-Graduate Division considers students in all of the following cases to be full-time:
+The Office of Graduate Education considers students in all of the following cases to be full-time:

 - Students enrolled in eight credits or more per semester, in *degree-related courses.

 - All graduate assistants enrolled in six credits or more per semester, in degree-related courses.
 Summer enrollment is not required of graduate assistants.

 - Master’s Plan A students enrolled in one credit of 700F.

 - Doctoral students enrolled in one credit of 800.